tonytsheng/DBHUB/ORA/CSV_PARQUET/readme.md

 ```
 ADMIN/ttsora10> exec write_csv ('SCHEMA.TABLE','CSV_DIR','table.csv');
 ```
-  - See the loop_write_csv pl/sql block to generate this for every table in a given schema
+  - See the loop_write_csv pl/sql block to generate this for every table in a given schema.
+  - Run each of these stored proc calls stand alone as needed per table.
 4. Install everything you need for python, including pandas and pyarrow if not already installed
 ```
 pip install pandas